nodejs/devcontainer/README.md

 - If you want to build the project in the container, run with `ninja` (rather than just `make`):
   - To build the release build, run `ninja -C out/Release`
   - The container comes with a release build that can be picked up by `ninja`.
 As long as your mounted local checkout is not too far behind the checkout in the container, incremental builds should be fast.
-  - If you notice that the build is not picking up your changes after checking out a different branch, run `git restore-mtime` in the container to sync the mtimes of the files in your checkout with the git commit timestamps.
-  - You can also set up a git hook to sync the mtime automatically on checkout to keep the build cache effective.
-From the container, run:

-    ```bash
-    mkdir -p /home/developer/nodejs/node/.git/hooks
-    cp /home/developer/scripts/post-checkout /home/developer/nodejs/node/.git/hooks/post-checkout
-    ```

-    Note that if you install this git hook to your mounted project, and you still wish to run `git checkout` from you local system, you will need to install [`git-restore-mtime`](https://github.com/MestreLion/git-tools) on your local system as well.

 ### Personal Configuration